 80-100 Word Objectives Overview

 The East African countries of Uganda and Rwanda have a history of landslide disasters due to a combination of intense rainfall events and populations living on or near steep slopes.
-This project aimed to assess and map landslide prone regions of Uganda and Rwanda by utilizing a host of geospatial datasets along with historical landslide accounts recorded in the Global Landslide Catalog (GLC).
-A more refined understanding of regional landslide triggers can aid local mitigation efforts and help educate those living in susceptible areas on signs of imminent landslides.
+This project aimed to assess and map landslide-prone regions of Uganda and Rwanda by utilizing a host of geospatial datasets along with historical landslide accounts recorded in the Global Landslide Catalog (GLC).
+A more refined understanding of regional landslide triggers will aid local mitigation efforts and help educate those living in susceptible areas about signs of imminent landslides.

 Abstract